PROSPECTIVE PATIENT INFORMATION

 WHAT WILL HAPPEN AT THE SCREENING APPOINTMENT?

-Patients who do not qualify to participate in our clinical educational program will be notified in writing.
+Patients who do not qualify to participate in our clinical educational program will be notified.
 We regret that all patients screened cannot be accepted for dental care.
 Your treatment may be too complex for student dentists and may be best managed by a private dentist or your availability may not match that of our clinic schedule.

 DENTAL TREATMENT FEES: HOW MUCH WILL IT COST?

 The fees charged are substantially less than the cost of care from a private dentist.
 The fees for treatment being provided by students are 1/3 to 2/3s lower than in private practice.
 For patients with advanced dental needs, it may become necessary to refer all or some of your treatment to one of the post-graduate or specialized clinics.
 Fees for treatment in the advanced clinics are higher than those offered in the student (pre-doctoral) dental clinics, because the providers are graduate dentists working either toward a specialized degree or gaining additional experience in a general dentistry setting.
 You will be informed if all or part of your dental care requires referral to one of these clinics.
 Your estimated fees will be presented to you along with a treatment plan before any substantial treatment has begun.
 Because the SDM is a New York State educational institution, payment plans cannot be offered and payment is required at time of service.

 If you are a Medicaid recipient, please be aware that Medicaid does not cover all dental procedures.
 Once accepted as a registered patient, you should discuss all planned treatment with your assigned student so that Medicaid coverage can be determined before treatment begins.